phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 ```
 The second line here books a histogram at the cut CutChannels and all subsequent cuts, respectively.

-## Running the analysis and looking at newly created histogram
+## Running the analysis and looking at newly booked histogram
 If the analysis is executed (you only have to perform the analyzing step) and everything was correctly implemented, the new histogram should appear in the output sample folder.
 <!-- It is assumed that you have already learned how to run a complete analysis.-->
 You can check this by opening the respective sample folder with `tqroot -sfr sampleFolders/analyzed/samples-analyzed-xAOD-Example.root` and draw one of the histograms with
 ```
 r_samples->getHistogram("bkg/[ee+mm]/top/ttbar", "CutChannels/MjjMax")->Draw("")
 ```